top of page

 Circulate through the classroom and eavesdrop on the conversations, being careful not to linger to long in any one conversation.
 When time is up, the teacher leads the class by asking a sample of partners to share thoughts and ideas from their discussion.

 Have students write a response to a prompt or a question.
-Tell students to pair up and share their responses.
+Tell students to pair up (or quad up) and share their responses.
 Reconvene the class and ask pairs to report back on their conversations.
 Variations include:

 To work on students’ listening skills, tell them that they can only share their partner’s viewpoint during “Share.”